 Amish in the City 2004

 I was born into an Old Order Amish community in Greenwood, Wi. on the 27th of July 1979.
 The 9th of 13 children.
 I was raised on a 255 acre farm and at a very young age I was working in the fields and sawmill.
-At a very young age I found a love for reading.
-It was an escape from reality for that small, magical time when you began reading between the two hard covers of a whole new world you had never heard of or dreamt of.
+Early on, I discovered a love for reading.
+It was an escape from reality for that small, magical time when you begin reading between the two hard covers of a whole new world you had never heard or dreamt of.
 Reading books like “Tom Sawyer”, “Huckleberry Finn”, “Little Men”, “Little Women”, “Big Smoke Mountain”, or “Heidi”, certainly changed my world.
 It was during these years that I began writing a little and dreaming of one day living in the Swiss Alps and writing books for a living.

 I have lived in the Columbia, Mo area ever since.
-Owned and operated my own construction company until August 2010, when, due to health reasons, I had to make the switch.
-Today, I am a successful sales representive at Joe Machens Toyota in Columbia, Mo.
-Since I left the Amish in 2002, I have met and married the women of my dreams, Shana Sue Gingerich.
+I Owned and operated my own construction company until August 2010, when, due to health reasons, I had to make the switch.
+Today, I am a sales Representative at Joe Machens Toyota in Columbia, Mo.
+Less then 2 months after I left the Amish, I met Shana Sue Gingerich.
+We got married in 2005.
 We now have 3 children, my step son Cole Richard Campbell, November 9 2000, Ella Jewell Gingerich January 15, 2008, and Anna Grace Gingerich November 1, 2010.

-I have persued my vision or dream of exploring the world to the fullest.
-One of my philosophies has been that if God opens a door for you, you should certainly walk through it.
+I have pursued my dream of exploring the world to the fullest.
+One of my philosophies has been that if a door opens for you, walk through it.
 (As long as it’s legal) Because woe is he who wakes up at 70, looks back over life and regrets not having lived life to the fullest, but varily I say unto you, it is now too late!

 In 2004, I got an opportunity to be on a hit reality show televised on UPN.
 It was called “Amish in the City”.
 Producers John Kroll, Daniel Soiseth, and Daniel Laikind.
-The show featured 6 city kids and 5 ex Amish kids trying to co exist in a mansion in the middle of the Hollyood hills.
-There were 10 episodes that ran for one season.
+The show featured 6 city kids and 5 ex Amish kids trying to co exist in a mansion in the middle of the Hollywood hills.
+The show ran a season of 10 episodes.
 It was the first major film ever done with actual Amish people in it.
-The Reality show was a huge success, but because of the contraversy from all the Amish communities who felt like they were getting exploited to the world, it ran only one season.
+The Reality show was a huge success, but because of the controversy from all the Amish communities who felt like they were getting exploited to the world, it ran only one season.
 I was on several late night shows to help promote this show including “Jimmy Kimmel”, “Good Morning America”, “Regis and Kelly”, “Good Day Live”, and numerous radio shows.

-The second episode “Amish out of the Order”, featured a group of close ex Amish friends and Myself and the life we’re now leading in Columbia, Mo.
-This episode put a lot of focus on myself and how many kids I have helped and given homes, cars, and jobs when they leave the Community.
+The second episode “Amish out of the Order”, featured a group of close ex Amish friends, Myself, and the life we’re now leading in Columbia, Mo.
+This episode put a lot of focus on myself and how many kids I have helped, given homes, cars, and jobs when they leave the Community.

 Some of my future goals are to eventually own a large acreage out in the country with housing for many people.
 Maybe give trail rides, but with the focus being on helping people who need privacy or simply wish to get away and clear their brain for awhile.
 Maybe even people who are searching for answers in their life (like I did for so many years).
 And obviously if I could in some way help find these answers, what a rewarding life that would be!

-I also haven’t lost my vision of writing books, and am currently in the process of writing my first book, which I’ve been working on for almost 3 years.
-I hope to have this book on the market by the end of 2012.
+I also haven’t lost my vision of writing books, and am currently in the process of writing my first book, which I’ve been working on since 2007.
+It is difficult to set a time frame when one is writing a book.
+I will surely post a blog on this website when it gets published.

 QUESTIONS OR COMMENTS, CONTACT ME THROUGH THE CONTACT TAB.
 FEEDBACK IS ALWAYS WELCOME.